DoloMike/USACO-Solutions/README.md

 USACO_Solutions
 ===============

-Solutions for problems found on http://cerberus.delos.com:790/usacogate
+Some solutions for problems found on http://cerberus.delos.com:790/usacogate